This week, we’ll be exploring the concept of nucleation using two very cool experiments. Check them out below.

 What you need:

-What would happen if we put a little salt in soda?
+What do you think would happen if we put Mentos candy in soda?

-Encourage the child to make deductions based on the experiment
+Encourage the learner to make deductions based on the experiment

 At this stage, ask your child a few probing questions of your choice to see if what the kid has observed is similar to yours.